hoffjager/fundamentalsofdataanalysis/README.md

 Information theory is a concept of mathematics and statistics based on the work of statistician Claude Shannon in the 1940s.
 Information theory provides data analysts with tools necessary to improve the transmission of telecommunication signals, particularly important in World War II where Roosevelt & Churchill could communicate.
-Here, we read through the paragraph excerpt from Alice in Wonderland for the purpose of comparing actual output with randomised output.
-But Shannon suggested and coined that the randomly generated text can represent far more information compared to the traditional Alice in Wonderland paragraph which must follow distinct rules of the English language and is therefore restricted.
+Shannon suggested and coined that the randomly generated text can represent far more information compared to the traditional Alice in Wonderland paragraph, which must follow distinct rules of the English language and is therefore restricted.
-Shannon proposed the idea of generating strings of letters based on their probability in the English language, by rebuilding strings and putting a weight on each character via the quantities of each character within the entire book of Alice in Wonderland in this example.
 The word entropy refers to scenarios with less organisation, control and less constraints/restrictions.
 The term was coined by German physicist Rudolf Clausius for his work in thermodynamics, where entropy can measure the amount of information in a variable.
 In information theory, the entropy of a random variable is defined as the average level of uncertainty in possible outcomes stemming from the random variable.